Best Trekking Season

 Autumn season (September – November)

-If you want to endeavour the beauty of Nepal to its fullest, then this season is the best one for you.
+If you want to endeavor the beauty of Nepal to its fullest, then this season is the best one for you.
 This is the most preferred season when the weather is stable, dry and clear.
 At this time of year, the sky is clear and you will be blessed with the best views of the mountains ever.
 Also, the trail is neither too wet nor too slippery.
-The lush valleys, hills, forests, river and waterfalls, you can see the blend of the natural beauty in its most beautiful attire.
+The lush valleys, hills, forests, river and waterfalls, you can see the blend of natural beauty in its most beautiful attire.
 For an example, Everest Base Camp Trekking is considered best for this season.

 Winter season (December – February)

-Imagine yourself walking through a dense rhododendron forest with the colourful rhododendron flowers decorating the trees!
+Imagine yourself walking through a dense rhododendron forest with the colorful rhododendron flowers decorating the trees!
 Yes, it can be true if you opt to travel to Nepal from March to May.
 At this time of year, the temperature rises but the possibility of precipitation remains.
-The flower blossoms and the environment is lush, beautiful and colourful which makes the atmosphere vibrant.
+The flower blossoms and the environment is lush, beautiful and colorful which makes the atmosphere vibrant.
 If you like longer treks why not try Annapurna Circuit trekking with Tilicho Lake and it is worth it.

 Summer season (June – August)